 Author | L. | |

-Distribution | Throughout the mountains; ranges east into a few western Piedmont ranges, such as the Sauratowns (Stokes).
+Distribution | Throughout the Mountains; ranges east into a few western Piedmont sites, such as the Sauratown Mountains (Stokes), and disjunctly to Lincoln County.

 This is a Northern and Western species, ranging from Canada south to northwestern SC and AL. The species occurs in most of the VA Piedmont, but there are oddly very few collections from well eastward in the NC Piedmont. | |

-Abundance | Frequent to common in the mountains; scarce eastward into the western Piedmont. | |
+Abundance | Frequent to common in the Mountains; scarce eastward into the western Piedmont. | |

 Habitat | This species strongly favors rich hardwood forests, being a characteristic species of Rich Cove Forests.
 It is found in other moist to rich montane forests as well.
 RAB's (1968) habitats of "Rocky woods and open bluffs" is odd and not correct, or at least is misleading. | |